How to get into Dulwich Prep at 7+

 Introduction

 Dulwich Prep London is a boys day school of 850 boys aged 3 – 13.
-There are some options for flexible boarding for around 15 boys Boarding is offered on a flexible basis in Year 3 and weekly for Year 4.
+Boarding is offered on a flexible basis in Year 3 and weekly for Year 4.

 The main entry points for the school are at Nursery 3+, Reception at 4+ and Year 3 at 7+.
 Girls can join at 3 years old but are required to move schools after a year.
 Boys can remain at the school until 13.
-At 7+ the school accepts 20 boys.
+At 7+ the school accepts between 18 and 22 boys.

 Before you apply

 Dulwich Prep holds an open morning in September for prospective parents.
 No booking is required for this event.
 This open morning involves a talk by the Headmaster and a tour around the school by current pupils.
-In Autumn 2018, the open morning is Saturday 15th September between 9-12pm.
+In Autumn 2025, the open morning is Saturday 11th October.

-As well as this, the Head of the school will run individual tours for prospective parents.
+As well as this, the school will run individual tours for prospective parents.
 These are particularly for parents who are unable to attend the open morning.
 These can be arranged by via selecting the enquiry form on the school website.

 Dulwich Prep does admit siblings, however admission of siblings is not automatic and depends on the availability of places in the year group.